amolsood/notes/AWS/RDS/Highlights.md

   - Data analysis using large amounts of data as well as complex queries that take long time to complete
   - e.g - Analyzing net profits from past 3 years and sales forecasting

+### Aurora

+- Proprietary database from AWS, compatible with MySQL and PostgreSQL
+- 5 times better performance than MySQL and 3 times better performance than PostgreSQL at lower price point
+- Starts with 10GB and auto scales.
+Scales in 10GB increments upto 128TB (storage scaling)
+- Can scale upto 96 vCPUs and 768GB or memory (compute scaling)
+- 2 copies of data contained in each availability zone, with a minimum of 3 availability zones.
+Total 6 copies of data
+- Can handle with same write availability even if 2 copies are lost and read availability if 3 copies are lost
+- Storage is self-healing, any errors in disks are regularly scanned and repaired automatically
+- Replicas available
+  - Aurora - 15 replicas
+  - MySQL - 5 replicas
+  - PostgreSQL - 5 replicas
+- Automated backups are always enabled and do not impact DB performance
+- Can take snapshots with Aurora, no performance impact
+- Snapshots can be shared with other AWS accounts

+### Aurora Serverless

+- An on-demand, auto scaling configuration for MySQL and PostgreSQL editions of Aurora
+- The cluster automatically starts up, shuts down and scales capacity up or down based on application needs
+- Use cases
+  - Simple and Cost effective solution for infrequent, intermittent and unpredictable workloads

 ## Exam Tips

 - MS SQL server, MySQL, PostgreSQL, Oracle, MariaDB, Amazon Aurora